Factor analysis for a mixture of continuous and binary random variables: Factor analysis for a mixture of continuous and binary variables

-We therefore propose a method to avoid the instability in maximum likelihood factor analysis.
-We understand that the instability stems from too high degrees of freedom of the parameter $W$.
-In fact, when each element of the factor loading matrix $W$ can take any values from each other, the parameter $W$ can reconstruct not only the correlation among observed variables but also the variance of observational noise.
-In this case, a particular diagonal element of $\Psi$ that represents the variance of observational noise is close to zero, causing instability.
-One way to impose a constraint on each element of $W$, and avoid instability, is to require that the norm of the row vector of $W$ be all $1$, but such a high constraint compromises the expressive capability of the model.
-Therefore, as a compromise between the expressive capability and the instability, we impose the constraint that the norm of the row vector of $W$ is the same for all features, as follows:
+We therefore propose a way to avoid the instability in maximum likelihood factor analysis.
+We understand that the instability stems from too high degrees of freedom of the factor loading matrix $W$.
+In fact, when each element of the parameter $W$ can take any values from each other, the parameter $W$ can reconstruct not only the correlation among observed variables but also the variance of observational noise.
+In this case, particular diagonal elements of the observational noise covariance matrix $\Psi$ are close to zero, causing instability.
+Therefore, to avoid the instability, we impose the constraint that the norm of the row vector of $\Psi^{-1/2} W$ is the same for all features, as follows:

-where the diagonal matrix $(1 + c) \Psi = \mathrm{diag}(\Sigma_x)$ expresses the diagonal elements of the induced distribution, and $\tilde{W}$ is a normalized factor loading matrix where the norm of each row vector is normalized to $1$.
+where the diagonal matrix $(1 + c) \Psi = \mathrm{diag}(\Sigma_x)$ expresses the diagonal elements of the induced distribution, and $\tilde{W}$ is a normalized factor loading matrix where each row vector is normalized to one.
 The coefficient $c \ge 0$, which controls the strength of the influence of the latent space, is a squared norm of each row vector of a dimensionless factor loading matrix defined by $\Psi^{-1/2} W$.
 The fraction $c/(1+c)$ represents the proportion of the variance of the observed variables that can be explained by the latent variable.
-This constraint on $W$ allows for a clear distinction in the role of the parameters: $W$ is used exclusively to reconstruct the genuine correlation among variables, while $\Psi$ is used exclusively to account for the variance of observational noise.
+This norm constraint on the factor loading matrix $W$ allows for a clear distinction in the role of the parameters: $W$ is used exclusively to reconstruct the covariance among observed variables, while the covariance matrix $\Psi$ is used exclusively to account for the variance of observational noise.

-As in the usual PCA, we can define the contribution ratio of the latent space in factor analysis by a reconstruction error of the variance of the observed variables.
-From the conditional distribution for the observed variables, Eq.~(\ref{eq:fa_conditional}), we see the linear relation between the mean $\eta_x \equiv E[x|z]$ and the latent variable $z$:
+As in the usual PCA, we can define the contribution ratio of the latent space in factor analysis by a reconstruction error of the variance of observed variables.
+From the conditional distribution for the observed variables, Eq.~(\ref{eq:fa_conditional}), we see the linear relation between the linear combination of inputs $\bm{\eta}_x \equiv g(E[\mathbf{x}|\mathbf{z}]) = E[\mathbf{x}|\mathbf{z}] = \bm{\mu}_x + W \mathbf{z}$ and the latent variable $\mathbf{z}$: